Carl Kiekhaefer: Kiekhaefer Mercury founder

-In 1927 he briefly worked as a draftsman by Evinrude Motors before being fired for "...frequent, disquieting and brazenly insubordinate arguments concerning design and product development...".
+In 1927 he briefly worked as a draftsman for Evinrude Motors before being fired for "...frequent, disquieting and brazenly insubordinate arguments concerning design and product development...".

 He was a young engineer right out of college when he received his first of his over 200 patents.
 He purchased an outboard motor manufacturing company in Cedarburg, Wisconsin in 1939, intending to make magnetic separators for the area's dairy industry.
 The company had 300 defective motors, which he rebuilt and sold to catalog company Montgomery Ward.
 Orders kept coming for the motors, and Kiekhaefer Corporation was born.

 World War II

 During World War II the Kiekhaefer corporation manufactured small two-cylinder drone engines that were used for target aircraft.
-Since there were no computer simulators at the time, actual small aircraft were used as target practice to teach antiaircraft gunners how to shoot down planes.
-These small two-stroke engines were perfect for this role.